Laser Printer vs. Inkjet Printer

 Cartridge yield and cost-per-print

 To generate an estimated cost per page, divide the cost of the cartridge by the yield.
-On average, ink cartridges costs range from $10-$40 while toner cartridges costs range from $30-$200.
-Obviously, toner cartridges are more expensive, but because they yield so many more pages, the cost per page is in the same ballpark as ink cartridges.
+On average, ink cartridges costs range from $10-$40 while toner cartridges costs range from $20-$250.
+Larger Toner cartridges are generally more expensive, but because they yield so many more pages, the cost per page can end up being in the same ballpark as ink cartridges.

 Other

 Though above are the primary differences between inkjet printers and laser printers, there are a number of features that are worth noting when deciding with type of machine is right for you.
-Both types of printers offer varying paper capacity, memory management, networking capabilities and functionality, such as faxing, copying and scanning.
+Both types of printers offer varying paper capacity, networking capabilities, wireless connections, and functionality, such as faxing, copying and scanning.
+You also want to consider the footprint of the printer to make sure that it can fit in your workspace.

 Generally, most inkjet printers focus on quality over speed, have a compact size and low overall costs as well as unique connection options for photo printing.
 Laser printers offer fast printing speeds, high-capacity cartridges that equate to low costs per page, durability to handle high-volume environments and more intuitive document management capabilities.